matsieftw/matsie-tools/insert-code-snippet/README.md

-## Insert Code Bash Script
+## Insert Code Shell Script
-Bash script designed to find closing head tag and insert new code snippet above it.
+Shell script designed to find closing head tag and insert new code snippet above it.
 Script targets `</head>` as capture group then substitutes capture group with code found in text file.
 The script then implements the code to any file ending in `.html`.

 1. Update code.txt with desired code snippet.